sedstan/freeCodeCamp/README.md

 In this lesson, I gained experience working with lambda functions by building an expense tracker.
 I was also introduced to: `sum()`, `filter()`, lists and dictionaries.

+#### Learn Python List Comprehension by Building a Case Converter

+In this lesson, I gained experience in understanding how List Commprehension constructs a new Python list from an iterable type without using a loop or the `.append()` method.

+A program that takes a string formatted in Camel Case or Pascal Case, then converts it into Snake Case.

+Two phases: 1.
+Use a loop to implement the program.
+2. Use List Comprehension instead of a loop to acheive the same results.